Shahidur8381/-ML-Engineer-Roadmap/android app/README.md

 ## Development Status

-🚧 **In Development** - Android app is currently being developed to complement the web application.
+✅ **Released** - Android app is now available for download!
+Get the latest APK from GitHub Releases.

 ## Planned Features